Cheshire is well endowed with National Trust properties which include fascinating houses, large well-tended gardens and extensive parklands.

 Grandchildren with you?
 No problem, there is a large, exciting children’s play area not far from the car park.

-Although Dunham Massey has a fine Georgian House (being renovated at the moment) and 300 acres of deer park, for me its main attraction is its unique Winter Garden.
+Although Dunham Massey has a fine Georgian Hall (being renovated at the moment) and 300 acres of deer park, for me its main attraction is its unique Winter Garden.

 When I visited in February, I was amazed at the variety of flowers around the garden, including masses of daffodils, hellebores, snowdrops, cyclamen and irises.
 Apparently it contains over 700 plant species and 1600 shrubs and trees, arranged in a series of circular walks with views back towards the house.